 ‘Learning with Python’ by Allen Downey, Jeff Elkner, and Chris Meyers is an introduction to Python programming and using the language to create excellent real-world programs.
 The book divides into 20 sections and also includes a contributors list and a way forward.
 The initial sections discuss the basics of programming and what makes up a program.
 Then it moves on to basic Python concepts such as variables, functions, conditionals, fruitful functions, and iteration.
 Towards the end, the book discusses the core concepts such as objects, inheritance, lists, stacks, queues, trees, and debugging.

 The book is available for free in a variety of formats, which include PDF, Postscript, Gzipped Rar, and HTML.
 Users are free to download and print these files as the book has a license under the GNU Free Documentation License.
-The book translated in other languages such as Spanish, Italian, German and Czech, is available for download.
+The book translated into other languages such as Spanish, Italian, German, and Czech, is available for download.

 The book initiates with an introduction to what the book is about.
 It also considers the demands of the readers concerning dedication.
 Then it describes Python and how it has emerged as one of the most influential languages in the programming world.
 It then moves on to Python concepts and describes them in detail, along with examples at every step.
 It culminates with how you can continue learning Python after reading this book and leaves you with a problem to solve, testing your skills even at the last step.